 where Zα/2 is the critical value of the Normal distribution at α/2 (e.g. for a confidence level of 95%, α is 0.05 and the critical value is 1.96), Zβ is the critical value of the Normal distribution at β (e.g. for a power of 80%, β is 0.2 and the critical value is 0.84) and p1 and p2 are the expected sample proportions of the two groups.

 The above sample size calculator provides you with the recommended number of samples required to detect a difference between two proportions.
-Try changing the four inputs (the confidence level, power and the two group proportions) to see how they affect the sample size.
-By watching what happens to the alternative scenarios you can see how each input is related to the sample size and what would happen if you didn't use the recommended sample size.
+By changing the four inputs (the confidence level, power and the two group proportions) in the Alternative Scenarios, you can see how each input is related to the sample size and what would happen if you didn't use the recommended sample size.

 For some further information, see our blog post on The Importance and Effect of Sample Size.

 This reflects the confidence with which you would like to detect a significant difference between the two proportions.
 If your confidence level is 95%, then this means you have a 5% probability of incorrectly detecting a significant difference when one does not exist, i.e., a false positive result (otherwise known as type I error).

 The power is the probability of detecting a signficant difference when one exists.
 If your power is 80%, then this means that you have a 20% probability of failing to detect a significant difference when one does exist, i.e., a false negative result (otherwise known as type II error).